-- Mental function.
-Taking Panax ginseng by mouth might improve abstract thinking, mental arithmetic skills, and reaction times in healthy, middle-aged people but not in young adults.
-Panax ginseng alone does not seem to improve memory.
-But there is some evidence that a combination of Panax ginseng and ginkgo leaf extract can improve memory in otherwise healthy people between the ages of 38 and 66.
+- Memory and thinking skills (cognitive function).
+Taking Panax ginseng by mouth might improve thinking, arithmetic skills, and reaction times in healthy, middle-aged people but not in young adults.
+Taking panax ginseng alone doesn't seem to help memory, but taking it with ginkgo leaf extract seems to improve memory in healthy people between the ages of 38 and 66.

 - Erectile dysfunction (ED).
-Taking Panax ginseng by mouth seems to improve sexual function in men with erectile dysfunction.
+Taking Panax ginseng by mouth seems to improve sexual function in adults with ED.

-- Flu.
-Taking a specific Panax ginseng by mouth appears to reduce the risk of getting a cold or the flu.
-But, taking Panax ginseng does not seem to reduce flu symptoms or the length of the illness.
+- Flu (influenza).
+Taking a specific Panax ginseng extract by mouth appears to reduce the risk of getting a cold or the flu.
+But it doesn't seem to reduce flu symptoms or the length of the illness.

-- Multiple sclerosis-related fatigue.
-Taking Panax ginseng daily for 3 months reduces feelings of tiredness and improves quality of life in females with MS.
+- Fatigue in people with multiple sclerosis (MS).
+Taking Panax ginseng by mouth daily for 3 months reduces feelings of tiredness and improves quality of life in females with MS.

 Possibly Ineffective for